Thursday, August 22, 2024

 More on the mood god, Suen or Nanna

-Under the rule of Belshazzar, the absent kings son, the kingdom fell to the Persians in 539 B.C. and placed under the leadership of Cyrus the Great.
+Under the rule of Belshazzar, the absent kings son, the kingdom fell to the Mede - Persians in 539 B.C. and placed under the leadership of Cyrus the Great.
 Belshazzar was killed that night and his father King Nabonidus was exiled.
 The walls may have been fortified and impenetrable to mortal men but to one very clever mortal man given a task by the God of Israel, the wall only became a false symbol of security that entrapped those living inside.
 The waters of the Euphrates that ran under the wall, protecting the city from invasion were diverted, allowing the invading army to slip underneath, taking the city without a fight.

 The fall of Babylon is often confused with the destruction of Babylon as per prophecy but nothing of that sort happened.
-The city was left intact, in fact, many residents didn’t even know they were under siege until three days afterward and most welcomed the change.
+The city was left intact, in fact, many residents didn’t even know they were under siege until three days afterward, and most welcomed the change.

 And the beast (kingdom) that you saw was, and is not, and shall ascend out of the bottomless pit (healed from its deadly head wound), and go into perdition: and they that dwell on the earth shall wonder, whose name were not written in the book of life from the foundation of the world, when they behold the beast that was, and is not, and yet is

-It existed right up until 1100 AD never recapturing its former glory.
-Late in the fourth century A.D. several rabbis that were in Israel fled to Babylon due to persecution.
-There the rabbis wrote the Babylonian Talmud, the ancient text of Jewish sayings, ideas and stories.
+Babylon existed right up until 1100 - 1200A.D., never re-capturing its former glory or, majestic power.
+Late in the fourth century A.D. several rabbis that were in Israel, fled to Babylon due to persecution.
+There, the rabbis wrote the Babylonian Talmud, the ancient text of Jewish sayings, ideas and stories.
 This was completed around 500 A.D., telling us Babylon was still a viable city, still in existence though its former glory was long gone.

 was, and is not, yet is, shall be again

-Note: the extent of destruction recorded in Isaiah 13:18 did not happen the night the armies of Cyrus the Great overthrew the Chaldean empire.
-The extent of destruction recorded in 13:19 had not happened either, as the destruction of Sodom and Gomorrah is similar to the destruction recorded in Rev 18, sudden and cataclysmic.
-Babylon was still inhabited until 1100 AD or so until it eventually but grudgingly succumbed to death.
-Saddam Hussein, leader of the Arab Socialist Ba'ath Party (Isaiah 13:20) reused building material and foundations when he began to rebuild Babylon in1983 which contradicts several scriptures such as Jeremiah 51:26 and those already listed ...
-It was, (once a viable kingdom, still in existence when John wrote Revelation), it was not (the mighty kingdom it once was as it lay barren and decayed, deteriorating into the desert floor), it yet is it is still in existence though not the mighty kingdom it once was and it shall be (raised from a death-like state, revived).
+Saddam Hussein, leader of the Arab Socialist Ba'ath Party (Isaiah 13:20) reused building material and foundations when he began to rebuild Babylon in1983, which contradicts several scriptures such as Jeremiah 51:26, and, those already listed ...
+It was, (once a viable kingdom), it was not (the mighty kingdom it once was, lay barren and decayed, deteriorating into the desert floor), it yet is it is still in existence though not the mighty kingdom it once was, and it shall be (raised from a death-like state, revived).

-If the prophecy of Babylon's destruction has not been 100% fulfilled then there must be a future fulfillment yet to come.
+If the prophecy of Babylon's destruction has not been 100% fulfilled, then there must be a future fulfillment yet to come

-It was the summer of 2013 when the second rattle of breath returned to her barren lands, and the world took notice.
-The world watched in horror as the Islamic State of Iraq and Syria reenacted the deeds of its prophet; taking child brides, public executions by beheading and torturing those who would not worship their god.
+It was the summer of 2013, when the second rattle of breath returned to her barren lands, and the world took notice.
+The world watched in horror as the Islamic State of Iraq and Syria reenacted the deeds of its prophet; taking child brides, public executions by beheading, and torturing those who would not worship their god.
 They set about enforcing a Caliphate in the heart of Iraq.

-When America voted in a new President, the reign of terror ignored by the last President and previous world leaders was finally snuffed out.
-By 2017 the Islamic State had lost 95% of its territory and on October 26.
+When America voted in a new President, the reign of terror ignored by the last President and previous world leaders, was finally snuffed out.
+By 2017 the Islamic State had lost 95% of its territory, and on October 26.
 2019, ISIS founder Abu Bakr al-Baghdadi was vaporized by U.S. Special forces in Syria.
 The reign of terror carried out by the most blood thirsty cult in modern times had ended.

 No comments: